gurukamal/videouploading/README.md

 ### Backend:
 - **Django**: Python framework used to handle the backend logic and API.
-- **Django REST Framework**: Provides RESTful API endpoints for interacting with the video and subtitle data.
 - **PostgreSQL**: Relational database for storing video metadata and subtitles.
 - **CCExtractor**: External tool used for extracting subtitles from video files.